What is the difference between a modular PSU vs regular PSU? Find out whether you should be buying a modular power supply or not.

 It was reported by TomsHardware back in 2009 that even top tier PSU manufacturers such as Corsair, Enermax and Seasonic advised customers to go for regular power supplies if they wanted maximum efficiency.
 It has to be mentioned that those were considered early years for modular power supplies and their manufacturing processes have since improved.

-In real world usage, we find that there is negligible power loss between a modern modular and non modular PSU.
-This same sentiment is echoed by most computer enthusiasts and hardware reviewers.
-What matters more is that you buy a high quality power supply from a reputable manufacturer (be it modular or non modular).
+In real world usage, most computer enthusiasts and hardware reviewers agree that there is little negligible power loss between a modular and non modular PSU.
+What matters most is that you choose a high quality power supply from a reputable manufacturer (be it modular or non modular). - Click here to see which power supplies we recommend for different types of computers.